-The marks obtained in the previous continuous assessment or final exam are kept for those parts in which the student has not attended.
+The marks obtained in the previous continuous or single evaluation are kept for those parts in which the student has not attended.
 The final mark will be calculated as it has described in:

-- section 1 to students with the theory part passed in continuous assessment. - section 2 for all other case.
+- section 1 to students with the theory part passed in continuous evaluation. - section 2 for all other case.

-Sources of information Basic Bibliography Fraden, J., Handbook of modern sensors, 5th, Springer, 2016 Gómez, C., Paradells, J. y Caballero, J.E., Sensors Everywhere: Wireless Network Technologies and Solutions, Fundación Vodafone España, 2010 Misra, S., Woungang, I. & Chandra, S., Guide to Wireless sensor networks, Springer, 2009 Slama, D., Puhlmann, F., Morrish, J. and Bhatnagar R.M, Enterprise IoT: Strategies and Best Practices for Conn ected Products and Services, O'Reilly, 2016 Rogers, L. a& Stanford-Clark, A, Wiring the IoT: Connecting Hardware with Raspberry Pi, Node-Red, and MQ ΤT, O'Reilly, Upcomming
+Sources of information Basic Bibliography

+Fraden, J., Handbook of modern sensors, 5th, Springer, 2016

+Gómez, C., Paradells, J. y Caballero, J.E., Sensors Everywhere: Wireless Network Technologies and Solutions, Fundación Vodafone España, 2010

+Misra, S., Woungang, I. & Chandra, S., Guide to Wireless sensor networks, Springer, 2009

+Slama, D., Puhlmann, F., Morrish, J. and Bhatnagar R.M, Enterprise IoT: Strategies and Best Practices for Connected Products and Services, O'Reilly, 2016

+Rogers, L. a& Stanford-Clark, A, Wiring the IoT: Connecting Hardware with Raspberry Pi, Node-Red, and MQTT, O'Reilly, 2017